 X-Powered-By

-The HTTP X-Powered-By request header is an optional and unofficial HTTP header, used to indicate the technology stack used on the server-side.
+The HTTP X-Powered-By response header is an unofficial HTTP header revealing the technology or framework running on the server.

 Usage